Printmakings

 2025

 Challenge depicts the refugee ship Bibby Challenge in Hamburg, where I myself lived for several years.
 The work emerges from personal experience of migration and explores the relationship between architecture, temporality, and social exclusion.
 The ship becomes a symbol of a space not designed for living, but for control—a reflection of the broader issue of architectural inadequacy in addressing migration.
 Although migration is not a new phenomenon, urban planning continues to ignore the need for long-term, humane solutions.
 Cities expand without real preparation for mobile and vulnerable populations.
+With this work, I question how spaces are shaped for the “other” and what that reveals about our collective readiness for solidarity and transformation.